MinaProtocol/mina/BRANCHING.md

 ## Day to day: which branch should I use?

+When developing a feature, use the general description of the branches above to decide.
+Here's a quick rule:
-When developing a feature, if it’s not something that breaks compatibility, then you should be developing a feature branch, called `foo_COMP` for example, based off of `compatible`.
-If you’re not sure whether or not your changes are breaking, they probably are not and should build upon compatible.
+- If a feature/enhancement/bug fix is not feature breaking, and scoped for a mainnet then base it off of `compatible`.
+If you’re not sure whether or not your changes are breaking, they probably are not and should build upon `compatible`.
+- If the feature is scoped for hardfork and is not compatible against a running public testnet, then base it off of the hardfork branch (for example, `berkeley`).
+- If it is a bug fix required for a public testnet testing upcoming hardfork then base it off of `rampup`.

 ### Handling back-merging conflicts